edenpessach/docs.getcloudify.org/content/plugins/how-to-work-with-cm.md

 It is common to rely on a configuration management tool to deploy and configure part or all of your deployments, such as Salt, Ansible, Chef, or Puppet.

-There is no single appropriate way to integrate Cloudify with a CM.
-You will want to take advantage of specific features of your own CM, meaning that a one-size-fits-all plugin is impossible.
-For example, you might use a standalone executions model such as Ansible ad-hoc commands for their CM, while others use a service model such as Puppet Server.
+There is no single appropriate way to integrate Cloudify with a configuration management tool.
+You will want to leverage specific features of your own tool, meaning that a one-size-fits-all plugin is not feasible.
+For example, you might use a standalone executions model such as Ansible ad-hoc commands for their config management tool, whereas someone else might use a service model such as Puppet Server.

-Cloudify enables you to orchestrate your repeated actions as they relate to your preferred CM, via the Script plugin or Fabric plugin.
-For example, if you have an existing Puppet server that operates on the server-agent model, you can use a relationship to add the private IP of the VM to the main manifest, as shown below.
+Cloudify enables you to orchestrate your repeated actions as they relate to your preferred configuration management tool, via the Script plugin or Fabric plugin.
+For example, if you have a Puppet server that operates on the server-agent model, you can use a relationship to add the private IP of the VM to the main manifest, as shown below.

 ```
 relationships: